-The medical institutions where our doctors are taught, those institutions are heavily affected by powerful pharmaceutical influence.
+The medical institutions where our doctors are taught have been heavily influenced by pharmaceutical money.
 Conflicts of interest within these institutions range from seemingly minor things, like students being offered pens, prescription pads and meals paid for by pharma, to more significant conflicts of interest which include:

 ghost writing, where professors receive financial compensation for signing on as author in research that was actually written by pharmaceutical companies